 Quickly create your account online and get started with $50 in Free Trades.

 Revenue Growth & Market Exposure

-Metro is a Canadian Dividend Aristocrat.
+Metro is a Dividend Aristocrat.
 It has been raising its dividends handsomely and has grown them at an impressive rate of 16%+ CAGR over the last decade.
-The company’s most recent dividend hike was 12.5%, which marked the 25th consecutive year of dividend growth.
-It currently has a dividend yield of 1.5% and a policy of maintaining its payout ratio of near 20%-30%.
-Metro currently has a payout ratio of 31%.
-Under its current NCIB program, the company may repurchase up to 7,000,000 of its shares till November 2020.
+The company’s latest dividend hike of more than 11% marked the 27th consecutive year of dividend growth.
+Metro raised its dividend by more than 12% in the last year.
+It has a dividend yield of 1.8% and a policy of maintaining its payout ratio of near 30%-40%.
+Metro currently has a reasonable payout ratio of 31%.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|

 |TSE:ATD.B||ATD.B||Alimentation Couche-Tard Inc.||Consumer Defensive||Grocery Stores||0.69||41.37||36.03||13.51||13.51||3.06||0.0085||0.85||0.1144||4||0.35||0.1646||9||5||Consumable - Necessities||YES||YES||YES||NO||Canada||1|